kubos/kubos/docs/architecture-overview.rst

 OBC (On Board Computer)
 ~~~~~~~~~~~~~~~~~~~~~~~

-Starting from the bottom, the OBC is up to you, as long as it is in our supported list.
-The current list of supported OBCs can be found :doc:`on our main docs page <index>`.
-We are also continually working to support new platforms, so make sure you `talk to us <https://slack.kubos.co/>`__ if your OBC is not included!
+Starting from the bottom, the OBC is up to you, as long as it is in our :ref:`supported list <supported-boards>`.
+We are continually working to support new platforms, so make sure you `talk to us <https://slack.kubos.co/>`__ if your OBC is not included!

 Kubos Linux
 ~~~~~~~~~~~